-We are offering a stunning example of the high artistry of early 20th century hand painted vintage Limoges France porcelain!
-Our beautiful rose filled neck-amphora vintage porcelain vase bears the Jean Pouyat Factory underglaze mark 5 (circa 1891- 1932) and the signature of a factory artist by the name of 'Leona'.
-Now, this signature is interesting, for some months ago we sold a cider pitcher painted with the same artistry and in much the same style, but the signature on that piece appeared to be 'Leony'.
+We are offering a stunning example of the high artistry synonymous with early 20th century hand-painted, vintage, Limoges, France porcelain!
+Our beautiful rose filled neck-amphora vase bears the Jean Pouyat Factory underglaze mark 5 (circa 1891- 1932), and the signature of a factory artist by the name of 'Leona'.
+Now, this signature is interesting, as some months ago we sold a cider pitcher painted with the same artistry and in much the same style.
+But the signature on that piece appeared to be 'Leony'.
 Perhaps we were mistaken, and it was Leona.
-Or perhaps the signatures on both pieces are a tad bit illegible and this is really the signature of 'Leon', who was a well known French porcelain artist of the early 20th century, who now has examples of his work featured in all reference books on Limoges.
+Or perhaps the signatures on both pieces are a tad bit illegible and this is really the signature of 'Leon', who was a well known French porcelain artist of the early 20th century, and now has examples of his work featured in all reference books on Limoges.
 Leon is best noted for his execution of roses.
 Coincidence, or not?

 BRIEF HISTORY: The Pouyat family had a long history in pottery and porcelain.
 Pierre Pouyat established a faience manufacturing company at Saint-Yrieix around 1760.
 His son, Francois Pouyat (1752 - 1838) also had an interest in the pottery business as he owned clay deposits and clay works in the Haute-Vienne region.
 From 1795 to 1800, Francois became a partner with Laurentius Russinger in Manufacture de la Courtille, a hard paste manufaturing business at the Locre factory in Paris.
 In 1800, Francois emerged as the sole owner of La Courtille, and his sons, Leonard and Jean-Baptiste joined him in operating the factory.
 In 1816, the two Pouyat brothers formed a partnership with the owner of a factory in Fours to produce porcelain for decoration in Paris.
 They bought the factory in 1820, and Leonard Pouyat directed operations until his death 1845.
 The Fours factory continued in production until 1865.